-Dear Parents and Adult Supervisors,
+Dear Parents,

 Engineering is an extremely exciting and varied field that touches on many aspects of our lives.
-It can be a lot of fun to figure out the amazing physical phenomena that we encounter every day and to put this understanding to use in machines, vehicles, and other mechanical devices.
+It can be a lot of fun to figure out the amazing physical phenomena that we encounter every day and to put this understanding to use in machines and devices.

-This experiment kit will bring your child closer to understanding mechanical engineering and physics.
-With its wealth of simple models and experiments, your child will gain basic insights into the world of physics and its applications in various machines and vehicles - which will help them to understand and engage more deeply in the lessons taught in school.
+This experiment kit and its versatile materials will bring your child a step or two closer to understanding physics and the engineering design process.
+With its wealth of simple examples, your child will gain basic insights into the world of physical units and laws - which will help him or her to understand and engage more deeply in the lessons taught in school.

-The individual experimental models are assembled step by step using a modular construction system.
+The individual experimental models are assembled step by step using an adjustable connection system.
 It will require a little practice and patience at first.
 And your child will be particularly happy to have your help with the models that are identified as "difficult."